freeCodeCamp/freeCodeCamp/README.md

 ### Contributing

-The freeCodeCamp.org community is possible thanks to thousands of kind volunteers like you.
-We welcome all contributions to the community and are excited to welcome you aboard.
+The freeCodeCamp.org community is thankful to thousands of kind volunteers like you.
+Welcome aboard, we are excited for your contributions to the community!

 > #### [Please follow these steps to contribute](https://contribute.freecodecamp.org).